simplesamlphp/simplesamlphp-module-oidc/docs/6-oidc-upgrade.md

 honoring it from registration would be a remote code execution vector).
   - Clients can now be configured with a new property related to the above:
     - Authentication Processing Filters (`authproc`)
+- Clients can now be configured to release the user's claims directly in the ID Token.
+By default, whenever an access token is also issued (the authorization code flow, and the `id_token token` implicit flow) the user's (scope-derived) claims are only available from the UserInfo endpoint and are not included in the ID Token.
+Some clients, however, never call the UserInfo endpoint and rely solely on the ID Token to obtain user attributes.
+For such clients, this new per-client property makes the OP include the user's claims (resolved from the granted scopes) in the ID Token as well.
+It is disabled by default, so existing clients are unaffected; enable it only for clients that need it, as it opens some privacy challenges (for example, ID token ending up in access logs), and as it increases the ID Token size.
+(Note: for the bare `id_token` implicit response type there is no access token to call UserInfo with, so the claims are already included in the ID Token regardless of this property.)
+For security reasons, it can only be set by an administrator (via the admin UI) and is deliberately never accepted from client-supplied dynamic / OpenID Federation registration metadata.
+  - Clients can now be configured with a new property related to the above:
+    - Release user claims in ID Token (`add_claims_to_id_token`)
 - The encryption key (used to encrypt / decrypt artifacts like authorization codes and refresh tokens) can now optionally be set to a strong, pre-generated `\Defuse\Crypto\Key`, instead of always deriving it from the SimpleSAMLphp